hande-qmc/hande/documentation/hubbard.rst

     Set the reference determinant to occupy the specified spin-orbitals.
     The index of each spin-orbital is printed out in the basis functions section of the output.
+**dump_restart** [*id*]
+    Optional integer.

+    Write out information required for restarting an FCIQMC calculation to a file called restart.x, where x is *id* if *id* is given.
+Otherwise x is chosen to be the smallest integer possible such that restart.x does not exist in the calculation directory.

+    Warning: these files can become very large, so care should be taken when not re-using the same filenames.
+**restart** [*id*]
+    Optional integer.

+    Restart an FCIQMC calculation using a previous restart file, restart.x, where x is a non-negative integer.
+If *id* is given, then the file restart.id is used, otherwise x is chosen to be the largest integer such that restart.x exists and restart.x+1 does not.

+    The restart file does not contain system information such as the U and T parameter, lattice vectors or number of electrons.
+Thus it is important use the same system parameters when restarting a calculation.
+Please note that the RNG is not restarted, so running two shorter calculations via the restart facility is not completely identical to running a single calculation for the same number of Monte Carlo cycles.

 Calculation options: parallel options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^